IHE/ITI.MHDS/input/pagecontent/volume-1.md

+The MHDS Profile specifies how a collection of IHE profiles can be used by communities for exchanging health information.
+These IHE profiles include support for patient identification, health document location and retrieval, provider directories, and the protection of privacy and security.
+MHDS shows how several IHE profiles work together to provide a standards-based, interoperable approach to community health information sharing.

 The central HIE infrastructure defined in this Profile might be a single FHIR Server implementing all the defined central service actors or may be virtual cloud of the systems implementing the defined profile actors.